mukarramali/bin/src/pages/posts/6-06-2018-android-deployment.md

 title: "Android Versioning Using Docker & Git Like A Pro"
 ---

-Unlike web deployments, android deployment still lacks the ease of version deployments.
+Unlike web, android still lacks the ease of version deployments.
 Specially when you don't want to use Play Store.

 ![alt text](https://www.genymobile.com/wp-content/uploads/2015/07/Android-Docker.png "Shipping Android Deployment")